-Section 373.036(7)(d), F.S., provides that Districts may include in the Consolidated Annual Report additional information on the status or management of water resources as deemed appropriate.
-Northwest Florida Water Management District has a long-term program to protect and restore watershed resources.
-The Surface Water Improvement and Management (SWIM) program provides the framework for watershed and project planning for the major riverine-estuarine watersheds indicated below (Figure 7.1).
+Section 373.036(7)(d), F.S., provides that districts may include in the Consolidated Annual Report additional information on the status or management of water resources as deemed appropriate.
+The NWFWMD has a long-term program to protect and restore watershed resources.
+The Surface Water Improvement and Management (SWIM) program provides the framework for watershed and project planning for the major riverine-estuarine watersheds as previously indicated above in Figure 5-5.